 Where the myth came from

-The book sold millions of copies, and the “protein combining” rule escaped into the culture.
-The problem is that Lappé herself walked it back.
-In later editions, she clarified that the body doesn’t require you to assemble a perfect amino acid puzzle on every plate.
-By then, though, the myth had taken root.
+Millions bought the book.
+The "protein combining" rule escaped into our culture.
+The funny part is that Lappé later retracted it.
+In later editions, she clarified that the human body doesn't need a perfectly assembled amino acid puzzle on every plate.
+Nobody listened.
+The myth had already taken root.

 “In combating the myth that meat is the only way to get high-quality protein, I reinforced another myth.
 I gave the impression that to get enough protein without meat, particular combinations had to be eaten together.
 In fact, the body pools amino acids.”
 Frances Moore Lappé, on the tenth anniversary of Diet for a Small Planet